 What: The local take on doner kebab (or gyro), Halifax’s donair is probably the most famous of the city’s regional dishes…and it’s a funny one, both familiar and totally different from what you know.
-Typically a round of pita bread (platters are also available) is loaded up with donair meat, super thin slices of beef shaved off a rotating spit, and then topped with “donair sauce,” an oddly sweet concoction of white vinegar, garlic powder, and sweetened condensed milk.
+Typically a round of pita bread (platters are also available) is loaded up with donair meat, super thin slices of beef shaved off a rotating spit, and then topped with “donair sauce,” an oddly sweet concoction of white vinegar, garlic powder, evaporated milk, and sugar.
 If it’s ordered with the works, it’ll also come with some chopped onions and tomatoes, but that’s the extent of it.

 And it really works: The meat is a little spicy, offsetting the sweetness of the white sauce.
 It’s a lot of meat and gets a little messy to handle, but it’s somehow just manageable enough.
 Late-night pizza spots are the province of this dish, and clearly, it’s best eaten post-pub.
 But even when you’re stone-cold sober, it’s kind of delicious.

 A note on the donair’s history: Halifax-based site Eat This Town gives a great rundown of the donair’s origins, and how this dish morphed from the Iskender kepabs of Turkey and gyros of Greece to its current iteration in Halifax.
 This short of it?
 A Greek immigrant in Halifax doctored the gyro to better suit Haligonians’ tastes—namely, by making it sweeter.

 Where: You can’t go wrong with a place that’s been doling out donair (and pizza) in Halifax for more than four decades.
 Tony’s Donair (two locations including the original at 2390 Robie St., map) is probably exactly the no-frills corner spot you might be imagining, and it’s a fine spot for a legit donair.